saverymax/selective_indexing/README.md

 ```
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
-Agree to its demands, and make sure to enter yes when it asks to add the miniconda path to the .bashrc
+Maneuver through its direction.
+Make sure to enter yes when it asks to add the miniconda path to the .bashrc

-Remember to restart the terminal or source the bashrc.
-Don't worry, we're almost done...

 Unfortunately python 3.7 is not currently compatible with tensorflow 1.11.0, the version used in this system.
 Since the latest miniconda comes with python 3.7 (as of March 2019), we will have to downgrade.